fosscit/snooze_fest/README.md

 # snooze_fest

-An alarm application with tasks , to help you wake up at all costs!
+An alarm application with tasks , \n to help you wake up at all costs!